mujiutaotao/learngit/readme.txt

 GIT IS MY SOFTWARE.
 GIT add a line.
 git tracks changes.
-this is the dev branch.
+this is the master branch.